aternosorg/php-licensee/README.md

 echo "Found " . $license->getTitle() . "\n";
 ```

-Setting the optional argument `allowMatchWithoutVersion` to `true` will allow the detection of licenses without considering the version number.
+Setting the optional argument `allowMatchWithoutVersion` to `true` will allow the detection of licenses
-Note that this will return the first license that matches the title, which might not be the correct one if version numbers are ignored.
+without considering the version number, in case no exact match can be found.

 ### Detect license by content